ssrikantan/ssrikantan.github.io/_posts/2020-02-28-az-ad-jwt-token-custom-attribs.md

 The Web Application ('careerapp', in this example)that needs to be protected with Azure AD User authentication should be registered first.
 The steps to perform are covered [[here](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)]

-Ensure, the following are also done for the registered Application:
-1. The Application ID & Secret are kept handy
-2. https://www.getpostman.com/oauth2/callback is added to the list of redirect URLs in the registered application.
-This is for the Postman tool which I will use as the client application that accesses 'careerapp'
-3. In the manifest of the registered application, set the attribute value > "acceptMappedClaims" to true
-4. Provide the registered application with delegated access to the Graph APIs.
-After this, select the option 'grant Admin consent' on the Azure AD Tenant
-5. Note down the v1 Auth URL and Access Token URLs
+Ensure, the following are also done for the registered Application: a.The Application ID & Secret are kept handy b.https://www.getpostman.com/oauth2/callback is added to the list of redirect URLs in the registered application.
+This is for the Postman tool which I will use as the client application that accesses 'careerapp' c.In the manifest of the registered application, set the attribute value > "acceptMappedClaims" to true d.Provide the registered application with delegated access to the Graph APIs.
+After this, select the option 'grant Admin consent' on the Azure AD Tenant e.Note down the v1 Auth URL and Access Token URLs

 ## Get the Service Principal Object ID:
 The Object ID of the Service principal generated above, for the 'careerapp' is required.